tcarion/Flexpart.jl/README.md

 - It makes the FLEXPART executable available in the Julia environment.
 - It maps the FLEXPART syntax to common Julia data structures to facilitate the settings of simulations in Julia
-- It makes flex_extract available for the retrieval and pre-processing of FLEXPART inputs.

 ## Installation
 The package is not yet on the official registry, and must be installed this way: